regeda/go.fallback/README.md

 // Output:
 // result = B
 ```
+> Go accepts Func type with `func() (error, func())` signature.
+> Func perfoms a task and returns an error or "done" function.
+> "Done" function will be executed in thread-safe mode.
+There is you can do assignments in shared memory without locks or semaphores.
+> Basically, "done" function is performed once.

 ### Secondary
 Secondary approach waits for primary's result and performs secondary goroutines if a primary was failed.